 Daniel Nogueira shares his and others experiences of thur-hiking the Te Araroa.

-With the first walkers already hitting the trail, it's not too late to start.
+With the first walkers already hitting the trail in early spring it's not too late to start.
 But wait - you're new to the game?
 A brief summary: Te Araroa is a Thru-Hike, a name given to long distance journeys.
-Despite not being super popular here in Aotearoa, thru-hiking is a big thing in America where they have three major trails - the Appalachian Trail (AT, made famous by Bill Bryson in the 1990’s), the Continental Divide Trail and the Pacific Crest Trail (PCT) which got especially famous after the book Wild, by Cheryl Strayed.
+Despite not being super popular here in Aotearoa, thru-hiking is a big thing in the United States where they have three major trails - the Appalachian Trail (AT, made famous by Bill Bryson in the 1990’s), the Continental Divide Trail and the Pacific Crest Trail (PCT) which got especially famous after the book Wild, by Cheryl Strayed.

-New Zealand got its own thru-hike in 2011 when Te Araroa officially opened (people hiked it before).
+New Zealand got its own thru-hike in 2011 when Te Araroa officially opened.
 Stretching from Cape Reinga all the way to Bluff, the 3000-kilometer route takes hikers on an incredible journey through the country, from south pacific beaches in Northland to stunning alpine terrain in the South Island.

 Cape Reinga, the northern start point of Te Araroa for those walking Southbound.